aminakano/balloon_game/CSS/ie-hack.md

 #### 4. Target a specific browser

 So, let's target Edge!
-There are several way to do, and what I can think of is to use CSS and/or JavaScript.
+There are several ways to do, and what I can think of is to use CSS and/or JavaScript.

 ##### 1. Use CSS
 `@supports` *lets you specify declarations that depend on a browser's support for one or more specific CSS features.*